Learning Contextualized Knowledge Structures for Commonsense Reasoning: Experiments

-We use ConceptNet~\citep{speer2017conceptnet}, which is a commonsensense knowledge graph containing over 21 million edges and over 8 million nodes, as knowledge graph $\mathcal{G}$.
-For text encoder $f_\text{text}$, we experiment with BERT-base, BERT-large~\citep{devlin2018bert} and RoBERTa (-large)~\citep{liu2019roberta} to validate the effectiveness of our model over different text encoders.
-Note that for OpenbookQA, retrieving related facts from the openbook plays an important role in boosting the model's performance.
-Therefore, besides RoBERTa, which has no access to any external textual evidence, we also build our graph reasoning model on top of a retrieval-augmented method ``AristoRoBERTa''.
-In this way, we can study if strong retrieval-augmented methods could still benefit from KG knowledge and our reasoning framework.
+We evaluate our proposed model on four multiple-choice commonsense QA datasets: \textbf{CommonsenseQA}~\citep{talmor2019commonsenseqa}, \textbf{CODAH} ~\citep{chen2019codah}, \textbf{OpenBookQA}~\citep{mihaylov2018can} and \textbf{QASC}~\citep{khot2020qasc} (details in Appendix~\sectionref{sec:app_datasets}).
+We use ConceptNet~\citep{speer2017conceptnet}, a commonsensense knowledge graph, as $\mathcal{G}$.
+For text encoder $f_\text{text}$, we experiment with BERT-Base, BERT-Large~\citep{devlin2018bert} and RoBERTa(-Large)~\citep{liu2019roberta} to validate our model's effectiveness over different text encoders.
+For OpenbookQA and QASC, retrieving related facts from the provided corpus plays an important role in boosting the model's performance.
+Therefore, we build our graph reasoning model on top of retrieval-augmented methods on the leaderboard: ``AristoRoBERTa''\footnote{ \url{https://leaderboard.allenai.org/open_book_qa/submission/blcp1tu91i4gm0vf484g}} for OpenBookQA and ``RoBERTa (2-step IR)''\footnote{\url{https://leaderboard.allenai.org/qasc/submission/bolaun0ghifmkohgvhr0}} for QASC.
+In this way, we can study if strong retrieval-augmented methods can still benefit from KG knowledge and our HGN framework.